typelevel/shapeless-contrib/README.md

 // resulting type: `Validation[String, Int :: Float :: HNil]`
 ```

+Traversing works the same way, but you will also have to specify a `shapeless.Poly` which maps over the `HList` first.

 In addition to that, it also provides a conversion between their lens types: